Michael Randrianirina: Presidency (2025–present)

+Seizing power

-After Rajoelina fled the country, on 14 October 2025, CAPSAT occupied the Presidential Palace and declared Randrianirina as interim president.
-Randrianirina confirmed the dissolution of all institutions except the National Assembly.
-His statement said: "The following institutions are suspended: the Senate, the High Constitutional Court, the Independent National Electoral Commission, the High Court of Justice, and the High Council for the Defense of Human Rights and the Rule of Law."
-He promised an election within two years and said they would set up a committee made up of officers from the army, paramilitary gendarmerie and national police to rule the nation.
-He was formally asked to carry out the duties of interim President of Madagascar as Chairman of the Council of the Presidency for the Re-Foundation of the Republic by the High Constitutional Court on that day.
+On 14 October, Randrianirina and several CAPSAT soldiers then arrived at Iavoloha Palace, the presidential residence, and announced that the military would form a Council of the Presidency for the Re-Foundation of the Republic of Madagascar—composed of officers from the army and the gendarmerie, and that a prime minister would be appointed to "quickly" form a civilian government.
+Randrianirina also pledged to hold elections within 18 months to two years and suspended all national political institutions, including the Electoral Commission and the High Constitutional Court, as well as the Constitution of Madagascar itself.
+Only the National Assembly was allowed to continue functioning.
+On that day, he was formally asked by the High Constitutional Court to carry out the duties of the President of Madagascar as President of the Council of the Presidency for the Re-Foundation of the Republic.

 On 15 October, Malagasy state television announced that Randrianirina would be inaugurated on 17 October as "President of the Refoundation of the Republic of Madagascar" during a session of the Constitutional Court.
 He was sworn in on that date as planned.
 During his inaugural speech at the High Constitutional Court, Randrianirina said it marked a "historic turning point" for Madagascar and expressed his determination to "break with the past" and "open a new chapter in the nation's life."
 Randrianirina thanked the Gen Z protestors.
 He stated that his first three priorities would be an investigation into the water and power company Jirama, rice farming, and appointing a prime minister and government.